 On the German hotel market, after the impactful Corona years of 2020 and 2021, all key performance indicators suggest that the recovery of tourism in Germany has gained significant momentum, especially since summer 2022.
 With a total of around 349 million overnight stays between January and the end of September, the figures for 2021 as a whole (around 310 million guests) had already been outperformed by almost 13% before the start of the fourth quarter.
 On a monthly basis, the number of overnight stays has been on a par with the level of 2019 since August due to the renewed demand impulses in city and business tourism as well as among guests from abroad.
 An analysis by BNP Paribas Real Estate on the most important developments and trends in the German hotel market shows how the Corona crisis has affected the general conditions in the hospitality industry and influenced travel behaviour in Germany.

 While some dashboards are no longer up to date, they still offer an exciting insight into the various markets.
 Scroll through our dashboard archive here:

 ON THE GERMAN REAL ESTATE MARKET

-Learn more about current performance in the investment, office, logistics, retail, hotel and residential real estate markets to support your real estate decisions with solid market information.
-We provide you with a nationwide overview as well as details on the real estate markets of Germany's largest cities.
+Find out more about the latest developments in the investment, office, logistics, retail, hotel, healthcare and residential real estate markets to base your property decisions on a strong foundation of solid market information.
+We are happy to provide you with an extensive overview of property-related developments throughout Germany and details of the real estate markets of the largest German cities.